IyadElwy/WebsiteChangeNotifier/README.md

     file.start_monitoring(5, True) #check for change every 5 seconds, if second param set to True a copy of the site will be sent via email

 ```

+#### Works with static Websites that do not change dynamically
+#### Html is sent optionally by email as boiler plate without resources